flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### StartRestoreJob
-### <p>Recovers the saved resource identified by an Amazon Resource Name (ARN). </p> <p>If the resource ARN is included in the request, then the last complete backup of that resource is recovered.
-If the ARN of a recovery point is supplied, then that recovery point is restored.</p>
+<blockquote><p>Recovers the saved resource identified by an Amazon Resource Name (ARN). </p> <p>If the resource ARN is included in the request, then the last complete backup of that resource is recovered.
+If the ARN of a recovery point is supplied, then that recovery point is restored.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_